NeilAllen/ruby_rails/Unix-shell-initialization.md

 ## Shell modes

-Which initializtion files get sourced by the shell is dependent on the combination of modes in which a particular shell process runs.
+Which initialization files get sourced by the shell is dependent on the combination of modes in which a particular shell process runs.
 There are two main, non-exclusive modes: